HanWenfang/ATing--/README.md

     will create /include/hello.h and src/hello.cpp with a namespace of App.

     will create a Makefile for your configuration and a components file.
-* You can add any module at anytime, by  ./code-gen App hello1  or more modules one tim by ./code-gen hello1 hello2 hello3
+* You can add any module at anytime, by  ./code-gen App hello1  or more modules one tim by ./code-gen App hello1 hello2 hello3
 * See the [wiki](https://github.com/HanWenfang/ATing--/wiki) for more information